Schützenpanzer SPz 11-2 Kurz: Armament

 The SPz 11-2 shared its armament with the contemporary Schützenpanzer Lang HS.30.
 Both vehicles were equipped with almost identical turrets, carrying the 20 mm Hispano-Suiza 820 L/85 cannon.
 The cannon had a 15x15 periscopic sight.
 180 rounds of 20 mm ammunition were carried in a belt, 18 shots of Armour-piercing ammunition were carried in three six shot box magazines.

 Up to six smoke grenade launchers were installed after 1962 to provide tactical and emergency concealment on the Spz 11-2.

 Problems

 The Spz 11-2 suffered from a multitude of design limitations: The vehicles were very slow in reverse speed, reaching only up to 6 km/h, which is around Preferred walking speed, making it difficult to disengage when attacked.
 The engine was loud, complicating the designated reconnaissance role.
 The road wheel support arms, the forward rolling wheels were mounted on, were prone to breaking, if the Spz 11-2 drove into a ditch at higher speeds.
 The electrical system was insufficient, forcing the crew to power up the entire on-board grid, including the ignition coil, whenever they wanted to use the radio.
 In combination with poorly protected circuits this could result in a short circuit.

-The 20 mm cannon in the cramped turret made a change off type of ammuntion fired a time consuming process, in which tools were needed.
+The 20 mm cannon in the cramped turret made a change of type of ammunition fired a time consuming process, in which tools were needed.